 But for this particular scenario, APOP did, in fact, continue in the direction of the pre-market gap.

 You’ll notice a reddish-orange line in the images we’ve shared of APOP thus far.
 That line is the VWAP, or Volume Weighted Average Price.
 If you’re unfamiliar with this indicator, or its usefulness, be sure to check our Ultimate Guide to VWAP.

 This line is a rough estimate of where the “average” price of most of the trading has taken place.
 What’s peculiar about this particular trade with APOP is that the price was trending drastically below this level until the market opened.

-After reclaiming this important area around 9:20am, the stock dipped below VWAP at the bell, then reclaimed it by the second bar of the day.
-This is show by the orange arrow below:
+After reclaiming this important area around 9:20 am, the stock dipped below VWAP at the bell, then reclaimed it by the second bar of the day.
+This is shown by the orange arrow below:

 On the same token, APOP found support along one of the more popular moving averages, namely the 20 simple moving average.